 - Badass: Brian, Meg.
-Also Col. Hargis who elects to remove the grenade pins before getting munched so that he can kill the Blob.
+Also Col. Hargis, who elects to remove the grenade pins before getting munched so that he can kill the Blob.
 Unfortunately, it doesn't work.

 - Battle Couple: During the climax, Meg and Brian.

 - Better to Die Than Be Killed: Subverted.
 After a failed attempt to blow up the Blob by dropping some bombs down the sewer, the scientists' second-in-command is about to be crushed and consumed by the Blob.
 He pulls the pins from his grenades, but the Blob eats him anyway.
-We briefly see two flashes inside of the Blob, making it clear that it did nothing to the monster.
+We briefly see two flashes inside of the Blob, making it clear that it did nothing to it.

 - Big Bad: Meddows, who created the Blob and is responsible for its rampage, using it to test its power.